open/close all folders

 - Adaptational Angst Upgrade: In the books, Dorothy is perfectly content with Kansas.
 Dorothy in the MGM suffers from Smalltown Boredom and from the threat of having her dog taken away by mean Miss Gulch, which explains why she dreams up Oz.

 - Adaptation Dye-Job:

 - Her hair color is never mentioned in the book series.
 The first book's illustrations by W.W.
 Denslow depict her with dark pigtails, but John R. Neill's illustrations for the rest of the series depict her with a blonde bob haircut.
-This film opts to give her dark brown hair with the pigtails.
+This film opts to give her auburn hair with the pigtails.